S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Evolve (v.)**: to develop gradually.
 **Governance**: Making and evolving decisions about what to do to achieve objectives, and setting constraints on how and when things will be done.
 **Governance Backlog**: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.
+**Intended Outcome**: The expected result of an agreement, action, project or strategy.
 **Key responsibilities**: Essential work and decision making required in the context of a domain.
 **Logbook**: A (digital) system to store all information relevant for running an organization and its teams.
-**Need**: A need is a lack of something wanted or deemed necessary.
+**Need**: A need is a lack of something wanted or deemed necessary (a requirement).
 **Objection**: A _reason_ why doing something stands in the way of (more) effective response to an organizational driver (or objective).
-**Operations**: The work being done to create and deliver value, guided by governance **Organization**: A group of people collaborating towards a shared driver (or objective).
+**Operations**: The work being done to create and deliver value, guided by governance.

 ---